kgdunn/pid-book/process-monitoring/process-monitoring.rst

 *	**Adjusting the limits**: The :math:`\pm 3\sigma` limits are not set in stone.
 Depending on the degree to which the source data obey the assumptions, and the frequency with which spikes and outliers contaminate your data, you may need to adjust your limits, usually wider, to avoid frequent false alarms.
 Nothing makes a control chart more useless to operators than frequent false alarms ("`crying wolf <http://en.wikipedia.org/wiki/The_Boy_Who_Cried_Wolf>`_").

-	It is perhaps a counterintuitive result that increasing the subgroup size, :math:`n`, leads to a more sensitive detection system for shifts in the mean, because the control limits are pulled in tighter.
+*	**Changing the subgroup size**: It is perhaps a counterintuitive result that increasing the subgroup size, :math:`n`, leads to a more sensitive detection system for shifts in the mean, because the control limits are pulled in tighter.
 However, the larger :math:`n` also means that it will take longer to see the detection signal.
 So there is a trade-off between subgroup size and the run length (time to detection of a signal).

 .. _monitoring-mistakes-to-avoid: